 Check that there is a full fire extinguisher on board.
-The fire extinguisher container (1) is located in the front storage compartment.
+The fire extinguisher container 1 is located in the battery compartment.

-To open the fire extinguisher container cap (2) turn it counterclockwise.
+To open the fire extinguisher container cap (2) remove the seat and turn it counterclockwise.

 After inserting the fire extinguisher make sure that the container cap is tightened securely.